uncomfyhalomacro/uncomfyhalomacro.pl/content/blog/10/index.md

 "But you just linked two?", dude I am not your nanny, formulate your own opinion by doing research and thru observations.

-"But this is Linux?" and they are related to desktop Linux adoption 🙂.
+"But this is Linux as a desktop?" and they are related to desktop Linux adoption 🙂.

 # Adoption of desktop Linux is slow because reasons